-As shown in the following charts, considering all seven years, male children are over-represented compared to the population for both investigable and non-investigable deaths.
+As shown in the following charts, considering all eight years, male children are over-represented compared to the population for both investigable and non-investigable deaths.

-Further analysis of the data shows that, considering all seven years, male children are over-represented for all age groups, but particularly for children under the age of one and children aged between six and 12 years.
+Further analysis of the data shows that, considering all eight years, male children are over-represented for all age groups, but particularly for children under the age of one, children aged between six and 12 years, and children aged 13 to 17 years.